Philippe de Gaulle: Honours

-Charles never appointed his son a Companion of the Liberation, probably to avoid being open to possible accusations of nepotism.
-Yet, in the opinion of some Gaullists and companions, Philippe would not have been undeserving of this honour, given his immediate engagement in Free France and his service in the army for five years, often at the forefront.
-Nor did Philippe's father award his son the medal of the Resistance.
+Charles never appointed his son a Companion of the Liberation, stating tout le monde sait que tu fus mon premier compagnon ("everyone knows that you were my first companion"), probably to avoid being open to possible accusations of nepotism.
+Yet, in the opinion of some Gaullists and companions, Philippe would have been deserving of the honour, given his immediate engagement in Free France and his service in the army for five years, often at the forefront.
+Nor did Philippe's father award his son the Medal of the Resistance.